 - 10% rebate on redemptions up to the first 100,000 points redeemed each year.

 This card pairs really well with a Citi Premier or Prestige card.
-First, because neither of those bonuses supermarket spend.
-But second because while Rewards+ doesn’t on its own let you transfer to airline miles, you can transfer the points from your Citi Rewards+℠ Card over to a Premier or Prestige account and then the points become eligible to transfer to airline miles:
+While Rewards+ doesn’t on its own let you transfer to airline miles, you can transfer the points from your Citi Rewards+℠ Card over to a Premier or Prestige account and then the points become eligible to transfer to airline miles: